pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 To scale out TiFlash horizontally, you can modify `spec.tiflash.replicas`.

-For example, running the following command can dynamically configure the `replicas` value of TiFlash to 3:
+For example, configure the `replicas` value of TiFlash to 3:

 {{< copyable "shell-regular" >}}